My personal wiki is now public

 Since I started using Emacs in february this year, my main focus was organizing my personal notes.
 It was a big mess.

-The entries were sorted by date mostly, but the title of each entry wasn’t in a single format, so it was hard to find them.
+The entries were sorted by date mostly, but the title of each entry wasn’t in a single format, so it was hard (impossible) to find all of them.

 The format of external links was different.
 The ideas and TODOs were all in different formats.
 And I had no internal links between the notes.